MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-picking-by-fefo.md

 > [!NOTE]
 > If some serial/lot-numbered items use specific tracking, then those are respected first and under them, the remaining, non-specific, serial/lot numbers are listed according to FEFO.
+<br /><br />

-> If two serial/lot-numbered items have the same expiration date, then the program selects the item with the lowest serial or lot number.
+If two serial/lot-numbered items have the same expiration date, then the program selects the item with the lowest serial or lot number.
+<br /><br />

-> When picking serial/lot-numbered items in locations set up for directed put-away and pick, only quantities on bins of type *Pick* are picked according to FEFO.
+When picking serial/lot-numbered items in locations set up for directed put-away and pick, only quantities on bins of type *Pick* are picked according to FEFO.
+<br /><br />

-> To enable movements according to FEFO, either in the **Inventory Movement** window or the **Movement Worksheet** window, you must leave the **From Bin** field empty.
+To enable movements according to FEFO, either in the **Inventory Movement** window or the **Movement Worksheet** window, you must leave the **From Bin** field empty.
+<br /><br />

-> If the **Strict Expiration Posting** field is selected, then only items that are not expired will be included in the pick.
+If the **Strict Expiration Posting** field is selected, then only items that are not expired will be included in the pick.
 This applies even if you are not using Pick according to FEFO.

 ## See Also
 [Picking Items](warehouse-pick-items.md)